lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 --Insert Diagram
 ## Resources
-For Details of this usage scenario, please see Page 22 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).
+For Details of this deployment pattern, please see Page 22 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).

 # Centralized Datasets for Corporate Reporting
 ## Where does this pattern apply?
-This scenario applies to situations where users are working with an enterprise deployment and would like to reuse and share Power BI datasets for different reports.
+This deployment pattern applies to situations where users are working with an enterprise deployment and would like to reuse and share Power BI datasets for different reports.
 In this scenario, datasets and reports are seperated.
 Datasets may be developed by the central teams and there may be significantly more report creators publish reports to different workspaces.

 ## Type of Questions this Session will Address
-*	What does a centralized datasets for reporting scenario look like?
+*	What does a centralized datasets for reporting deployment pattern look like?
-*	What type of license is involved in this usage scenario?
+*	What type of license is involved in this deployment pattern?
-*	What artifacts how usually involved in this usage scenario?
+*	What artifacts how usually involved in this deployment pattern?
 *	How should I set up workspaces if I want to have centralized datasets for enterprise reporting?

 ## Overview